- March 11, 2018

 March 20 is World Oral Health Day, which gives you the perfect opportunity to evaluate your own oral health habits.
 Are you doing what it takes to maintain a healthy smile?
 What parts of your oral health routine could use a little improvement?

-At Shorewood Family Dental Care, we can help you answer those exact questions to ensure you’re taking good care of your teeth.
+As your family dentist near Joliet Illinois, we can help you answer those exact questions to ensure you’re taking good care of your teeth.

 You should first take into account your individual healthcare needs.
 You may have a particular health condition that affects your teeth and oral health.
 When you first visit our Shorewood, IL dental office, be sure to mention any changes in your health and any medications you’re taking.
 That way we can help you establish a proper oral health care regimen.